Danish Decommissioning

 • Design/development of new facilities including waste management equipment

-• Strategic planning of waste processes towards final disposal, including characterisation, conditioning and volume reduction
+• Strategic planning of waste processes towards final disposal, including characterization, conditioning, and volume reduction.

 • Documentation and regulatory correspondence related to the team's tasks